Hybrid Conference – Challenges and Solutions in School Safety and Security – Nov. 18, 2025

 Lisa Maccario, M.Ed., MHC, (she/her) is the Clinical Director of Training for Northeast Essex County law enforcement bringing over 25 years of experience in trauma-focused, client-centered crisis intervention, stabilization, and treatment.
 She holds a Master of Education in Mental Health Counseling from Cambridge College and has designed, developed, and implemented innovative community-based behavioral health programs.
 In 2018, when the City of Beverly received funding from the Massachusetts Department of Mental Health to strengthen behavioral health support across six North Shore communities, Lisa led the development and launch of a collaborative response model pairing behavioral health clinicians with law enforcement.
 Currently embedded within the Beverly Police Department’s Community Impact Unit, Lisa manages training and provides technical assistance to 29 police departments throughout the North Shore, advancing behavioral health integration and crisis response across law enforcement agencies.
 In addition to her primary role, she serves as a certified Critical Incident Stress Management (CISM) Clinician with the Northeastern Massachusetts Law Enforcement Council, a Trauma Response Clinician with the Massachusetts Crisis Response Team via Riverside Trauma Center, and a Behavioral Health Consultant and Trainer for MindWise Innovations.

-Todd McGhee (he/him) is a certified Project Management Professional (PMP) and an international speaker on counterterrorism and violent extremism.
-Todd is the author and course developer of the Behavior Observation Skills (BOS) Course and the Airport Physical Screening (APS) Course written and developed for the Department of State, Office of Antiterrorism Assistance.
-Both courses are currently being delivered around the world to US Partner Nations to help combat against global terrorism and to build international relationships.
+Todd McGhee (he/him) is a certified Project Management Professional (PMP) and international speaker on counterterrorism and violent extremism.
+He is the author and developer of the Behavior Observation Skills (BOS) Course and the Airport Physical Screening (APS) Course, created for the Department of State’s Office of Antiterrorism Assistance.
+These programs are currently taught worldwide to U.S. Partner Nations to combat global terrorism and strengthen international security partnerships.

 Scott Morrison, Ed.D.